Sudhir Ranjan Majumdar

 Sudhir Ranjan Majumdar (18 May 1939 – 4 January 2009) was the Chief Minister of Tripura in India from 5 February 1988 to 19 February 1992.
 He was a school teacher before entering politics.
-He was also a member of the Upper House of Indian parliament the Rajya Sabha as a member of the Indian National Congress representing Tripura,Belongs to Maulika Kayastha Family.
+He was also a member of the Upper House of Indian parliament the Rajya Sabha as a member of the Indian National Congress representing Tripura.
+He was a member of the Maulika Kayastha family.